FHIR CI-Build

 For each item in the collection, if it is a string that is a uri (or canonical or url), locate the target of the reference, and add it to the resulting collection.
 If the item does not resolve to a resource, the item is ignored and nothing is added to the output collection.

 The items in the collection may also represent a Reference, in which case the Reference.reference is resolved.
-If the input is empty, the output will be empty.
+If the input is empty, the return value will be an empty collection.

 Returns the FHIR element definition information for each element in the input collection.
-If the input collection is empty, the return value will be empty.
+If the input collection is empty, the return value will be an empty collection.

 For each element in the input collection, verifies that there are no modifying extensions defined other than the ones given by the modifier argument (comma-separated string).
 If the check passes, the input collection is returned.
 Otherwise, an error is thrown, including if modifier is empty.

 Returns true if the single input element conforms to the profile specified by the structure argument, and false otherwise.
-If the input is not a single item, the structure is empty, or the structure cannot be resolved to a valid profile, the result is empty.
+If the input is not a single item, the structure is empty, or the structure cannot be resolved to a valid profile, the return value is empty.

 When invoked on a single code-valued element, returns true if the code is a member of the given valueset.
 When invoked on a single concept-valued element, returns true if any code in the concept is a member of the given valueset.
 When invoked on a single string, returns true if the string is equal to a code in the valueset, so long as the valueset only contains one codesystem.
 If the valueset in this case contains more than one codesystem, the return value is empty.